NIST Cybersecurity Framework Case Study: Learn 5 Best Practices

 Every asset under your responsibility should be monitored around the clock using a solution such as security incident and event management (SIEM).
 Devices and accounts must also be monitored for unauthorized or suspicious access attempts.

-#4.
+#5.
 Respond

-The fourth function area of the framework concerns what businesses are supposed to do in the event of an incident.
+The fifth function area of the framework concerns what businesses are supposed to do in the event of an incident.
 Your target NIST profile should incorporate established protocols for investigating unusual activities, such as multiple failed login attempts or access attempts from unusual devices or locations.

 A robust response plan should serve to stop incidents in their tracks, before they lead to data breaches, unplanned system outages, or other disasters with far-reaching consequences.

-#5.
+#6.
 Recover

 Unfortunately, no matter how robust your protective, detection, and response measures are, a disaster can still happen.
 This is why every organization should take the approach that it is not a matter of if a threat will make it past your defenses, but when.

-The fifth and final function area of the framework addresses what to do after an attack in order to minimize any long-term damage.
+The sixth and final function area of the framework addresses what to do after an attack in order to minimize any long-term damage.
 Your target profile should include methods for repairing and restoring equipment and data and keeping stakeholders and customers informed about your recovery activities.
 Once again, the roles and responsibilities of your employees should be clearly specified so that everyone on your team knows exactly what to do should the worst happen.

 Charles IT is Connecticut’s premier compliance and security expert.
 We will help your business grow with expert guidance and dependable technology solutions.
 Get in touch today to learn more!